ancatut/phpki/README.md

 you have successfully installed PHPki and created your phpkipasswd file with at least one user.
 Point your browser to http://www.domain.com/phpki/admin/.

+To apply correct permissions to the storage directory, run

+	sudo bash secure-storedir.sh

 UPGRADING:
 Install and configure as if it were a first time installation (see above).